grandma-collaboration/icare/docs/workshop/index.md

-# WORKSHOP EXERCISES
+# Workshop exercises

-### **Here, you will find a series of short and concise exercises to help you get started with Icare.
-Also, this will help us verify that everyone created their account and participated in the exercises.
-Additionally, it will help you find potential bugs so we can fix them!**
+Here, you will find a series of short and concise exercises to help you get started with ICARE.
+This will also help us verify that everyone created their account and participated, and help you find potential bugs so we can fix them!

-### At the end of the exercises, you will find a short Google Form to give us feedback about your experience.
-This step is mandatory and will help us a lot to make the platform better for everyone.
-### **Thank you for your participation!**
+**Thank you for your participation!**

-### Exercises:
+## Exercises

 **Step 1**.
 Go to the Shift page: [https://grandma-v2.ijclab.in2p3.fr/shifts/](https://grandma-v2.ijclab.in2p3.fr/shifts/), and on the calendar click on the **Test Shift** (hint: it's second one on Tuesday).
 Now, on the right part of the screen, you should see the menu of the shift.